bulingguo/bulingguo.github.io/_pages/about.md

   - /about.html
 ---

-I'm Lingguo Bu, a professor in C-FAIR, Shandong University(Jinan Campus).
+I'm Lingguo Bu, a professor (Qilu Young Scholar) in C-FAIR, Shandong University(Jinan Campus).
 Before that, I worked as a Research Fellow in Nanyang Technological University （Singapore）With Prof. Chen Chun-Hsien.
 I received my Ph.D.(2018), Master (2012) and bachelor's (2009) degree from Shandong University.
 For more details, please refer to my CV.

 Research Interest
 ======